kaueltzen/pycoordinationnet/README.md

     # Data options
     batch_size = 128, num_workers = 10,
     # Optimizer options
-    scheduler = 'plateau', devices=[2], patience = 2, lr = 1e-4)
+    scheduler = 'plateau', devices=[2], patience = 2, lr = 1e-4, max_epochs = 1000)

 ```
-All keyword arguments correspond to the default values and don't have to be specified unless changed.
+All keyword arguments correspond to default values and don't have to be specified unless changed.

 ### Creating a data set